Cache Dependencies and Directories

 When creating the cache, symbolic links are not followed.
 Consider caching the normal files and directories instead.

-Caches lets Travis CI store directories between builds, which is useful for storing dependencies that take longer to compile or download.
+Caches lets Travis CI store directories (Bundler, dependencies) between builds, which is useful for storing dependencies that take longer to compile or download.

 Travis CI uploads the cache after the script